Sergei Mrachkovsky: Arrest and death

 Mrachkovsky was arrested on 25 January 1935, in the wake of the assassination of Sergei Kirov.
 He was reported to have been interrogated for ninety hours by NKVD officers led by under instruction to force him to confess to being a terrorist, with Stalin's office ringing up "every couple of hours" to find out if he had been broken.
 He boasted to his chief interrogator, Abram Slutsky that when he was taken before the Soviet premier, Vyacheslav Molotov, he spat in his face.
 Eventually, worn down by sleep deprivation, on 20 July he signed a confession implicating himself in the Kirov murder and in plots to assassinate Stalin and other leaders, on instruction from Trotsky.
 Once broken, he was made to confront Ivan Smirnov, who was refusing to co-operate, but did not succeed in breaking him.

-As a defendant at the first of the Moscow Show Trials, in which Zinoviev and Kamenev were the main defendants, Mrachkovsky was the first to give evidence, on 19 August 1936, making the first Old Bolshevik to be heard publicly confessing to crimes the state.
+As a defendant at the first of the Moscow Show Trials, in which Zinoviev and Kamenev were the main defendants, Mrachkovsky was the first to give evidence, on 19 August 1936, making the first Old Bolshevik to be heard publicly confessing to crimes against the state.
 He was also the first to deliver a final statement, on 22 August, in which he declared "I depart as a traitor to my Party, as a traitor who should be shot."

 Mrachkovsky was rehabilitated by a decree of the USSR Supreme Soviet in August 1988 after a commission appointed by the Politburo had acknowledged that there was no evidence against him or any of his co-defendants.